Laura Matthews - Therapy in Nature (BACP Accred)

 I work with young people aged 16 upwards and adults on an open-ended or short-term basis depending on what best suits you.
 I work with the aim of enabling you to shift 'stuckness' and blockages in your inner world and towards finding solutions to addressing the struggles you may experience in your everyday life.
 Clients approach me with a diverse range of experiences and whatever the nature of the distress, we work out a way to tenderly explore it often resulting in positive change quite quickly.

 My experience in mental health has been wide, as I have worked both in the NHS, the private sector and for charitable organisations the last 12 years with issues such as depression, anxiety, PTSD, relationship/family difficulties and eating disorders.
-I am currently a practising eating disorders therapist for the adult service in Plymouth and also work as a person-centred and experiential supervisor privately offering supervision to counsellors doing further training.
+I am currently a practising counsellor and supervisor within the NHS and a eating disorders therapist working with families in CAMHS.
+Alongside this I work as a person-centred and experiential supervisor privately.
 I have also worked as a lecturer in counselling and with a range of therapy modalities.

-At this current time due to COVID 19 guidance, I am willing to offer telephone support to those who feel uncomfortable with walking and talking.
+I am willing to offer telephone and video support to those who feel uncomfortable with walking and talking.
 This feels sensible in some situations despite social distancing being respected as part of my work.

 Please do get in touch with me for an informal chat should you want any further information.
 I am happy to talk this through.